-Elon Musk: I will raise objections to Trump's travel ban at White House meeting
+Elon Musk is taking his travel ban objections directly to Trump

-Elon Musk says he will raise objections to President Trump's immigration order at a meeting at the White House on Friday.
+Elon Musk says he will raise objections to President Trump's controversial immigration order at a meeting at the White House on Friday.

-The Tesla chief defended his participation in Trump's business advisory council just hours after Uber CEO Travis Kalanick announced he was pulling out of it.
+The Tesla (TSLA) chief defended his participation in Trump's business advisory council just hours after Uber CEO Travis Kalanick announced he was pulling out of it.

 "Advisory councils simply provide advice and attending does not mean that I agree with actions by the Administration," Musk said in a statement posted on Twitter late Thursday.